 7. Santana At 19th Street & Mission

-Born in Jalisco, Mexico, Carlos Santana played various instruments, including the violin and the guitar, as a little child.
+Born in Jalisco, Mexico, Carlos Santana played various instruments as a child, including the violin and the guitar.

 Para La Mission by Mel Waters